joelmathew003/Tiger-Compiler/target/README.md

 ```
 make
 ```
-Save the test input of the form of the tiger subset language into a file say `test.inp` and store it in a file say `test.out` run it using the command
+Save the test input of the form of the tiger subset language into a file say `test.inp`.
+Run it using the command and store the output in a file say `test.out`
 ```
 ./ec test.inp > test.out